Basic Approach

 ENEOS shares its environmental and safety policies and targets for each fiscal year with the contract transport providers responsible for transporting its products in an effort to increase awareness of the environment and safety.

 We also promote driving in an eco-friendly manner by holding the Ecodrive & Safety Workshop in partnership with vehicle manufacturers and encouraging participation in the Ecodrive Activity Concours hosted by an external organization.
-In addition, we are actively engaged in safety awareness activities, such as holding a safe delivery contest to improve tank truck drivers’ driving techniques and unloading work, and sharing good practices of transport companies at meetings of safety managers held every autumn.
+In addition, we are actively engaged in safety awareness activities, such as holding a safe delivery contest to improve tank truck drivers’ driving techniques and unloading work, and sharing good practices of transport companies at meetings of safety managers.
+In fiscal 2024, meetings of safety managers will be held in each district with the aim of stimulating case study sharing.

-JX Metals is working on an appropriate response to the review of contracts with logistics companies, such as separating driving from non-driving ancillary work and considering and introducing fuel surcharges, to reconfirm its compliance with labor-related laws and regulations and laws and regulations related to the motor truck transportation business.
+JX Advanced Metals continues to work on an appropriate response to the review of contracts with logistics companies, such as separating driving from non-driving ancillary work and considering and introducing fuel surcharges, to confirm its compliance with labor-related laws and regulations and laws and regulations related to the motor truck transportation business.

 Through our initiatives to achieve sustainable logistics and distribution, we seek to increase the productivity of the entire supply chain, thus contributing to the fulfillment of our responsibility to provide a stable supply of energy and materials.